marcinduma/LTRCLD-2557/docs/use-case1.md

-# Use-case 01 - Stretched VRF
+# Use-case 01 - Stretched VRF across Public Clouds with site-local EPGs

 **Previous tasks were focusing on infrastructure configuration, from now on infrastructure is ready and will be working on logical topology.**